 Quentin: “This has a smoky flavor, and I like the rich aroma!
 It’s not too hard and rather refreshing.”

-Apparently, the toasted beans can be both smelled and tasted, and the Premium BOSS Limited even gets praise from someone who likes drip coffee best!
+Apparently, the roasted beans can be both smelled and tasted, and the Premium BOSS Coffee Limited even gets praise from someone who likes drip coffee best!
 For Alex, the coffee evokes fond memories of home...

 Alex: “There’s a subtle sweetness beyond the bitterness, and it’s more full-bodied than American coffee.
 Hm, it does remind me a little of the coffee served at a donut shop.
 Now I’m getting all nostalgic...”